esatya/.github/profile/README.md

 <br>Please note that Rahat’s open-source projects are governed by our [Code of conduct](https://docs.rahat.io/docs/next/code-of-conduct).
 ## Get in Touch
 Learn more about what we are doing at our official website [rahat.io](https://rahat.io) <br>For more technical information, visit our documentation website [docs.rahat.io](https://docs.rahat.io/docs/next/intro)

+## Installation Guide
+For instructions on installing and running rahat, see [installation guide.] (https://docs.rahat.io/docs/installation_guide)